 • RQT year at William Morris School, London (2015)

-• Whilst living in London, I also worked causally for Les Enfants, a high end children’s party company, setting up parties for incredibly wealthy families and VIPs at some of London’s finest hotels.
+• Whilst living in London, I also worked casually for Les Enfants, a high end children’s party company, setting up parties for incredibly wealthy families and VIPs at some of London’s finest hotels.

 • This summer whilst on annual leave from Canford, I will be managing a “quarantine camp” at Monmouth School for boarders returning to school for September.
 A role I have got through contacts with the school and a Chinese agent I have previously worked with.